What is religion or belief discrimination?

 Harassment can never be justified.
 However, if an organisation or employer can show it did everything it could to prevent people who work for it from behaving like that, you will not be able to make a claim for harassment against it, although you could make a claim against the harasser.

-- For example, a Muslim man visits his local takeaway regularly.
+- a Muslim man visits his local takeaway regularly.
 Every time he goes in, one of the staff makes comments about him being a terrorist.
-He finds this offensive and upsetting.
+He finds this offensive and upsetting

-- For example, a woman at work has been harassed by a supervisor because she wears a hijab.
+- a woman at work has been harassed by a supervisor because she wears a hijab.
 Her co-worker saw this happen and is supporting her harassment claim.
 The co-worker is threatened with the sack.
-This would be victimisation because the co-worker is supporting her colleague’s claim of harassment.
+This would be victimisation because the co-worker is supporting her colleague’s claim of harassment

 Circumstances when being treated differently due to religion or belief is lawful